Aka207/Eth-Challenge/README.md

 - Archive nodes can query any block instantly, but you can only query blocks that have been synced
 - Use `"latest"` to query the most recent synced block

-**Note:** On Ethereum mainnet, blocks are produced every 12 seconds.
-The archive node stores complete historical state, allowing queries to any block from genesis to the latest block.

 ---
 # References & Inspiration